IBM/z_ansible_collections_samples/zos_subsystems/ims/ims_cobol_deploy_wazi/README.md

-# IMS COBOL Application Deployment
+# IMS COBOL Application Deployment on Wazi

-This project provides the required sample playbooks and roles to deploy an IMS COBOL application.
+This project provides the required sample playbooks and roles to deploy an IMS COBOL application on a Wazi environment.

 It is a good practice to review the playbook sample contents before executing them.
 It will help you understand the requirements in terms of space, location,